infiniteopt/event_constraint_paper/Case_Study_Files/README.md

 "Event Constrained Programming" by
 Daniel Ovalle, Stefan Mazzadi, Carl D. Laird, Ignacio E. Grossmann, and Joshua L. Pulsipher.

-To run the source code below, the master version of InfiniteOpt.jl is required and caan be installed as follows:
+To run the source code below, the master version of InfiniteOpt.jl is required and can be installed as follows:

 ```julia
 julia> import Pkg